On a finite-volume approximation of a diffusion-convection equation with a multiplicative stochastic force: Introduction

-in $L^2(\Lambda)$ and $\mathds{P}$-a.s. in $\Omega$. \end{defi} Existence, uniqueness and regularity of this variational solution is well-known in the literature, see, e.g., \cite{PardouxThese},\cite{KryRoz81},\cite{LR}.
-The main result of this paper is to propose a finite-volume scheme for the approximation of such a variational solution and to show its stochastically strong convergence by passing to the limit with respect to the time and space discretization parameters. \begin{teo} Assume that hypotheses $\mathscr{A}_1$ to $\mathscr{A}_4$ hold.
+Existence, uniqueness and regularity of this variational solution is well-known in the literature, see, e.g., \cite{KryRoz81,LR,PardouxThese}.
+The main result of this paper is to propose a finite-volume scheme for the approximation of such a variational solution and to show its stochastically strong convergence by passing to the limit with respect to the time and space discretization parameters, as stated in the theorem below: \begin{teo} Assume that hypotheses $\mathscr{A}_1$ to $\mathscr{A}_4$ hold.
 Let $(\Tau_m)_{m\in \mathbb{N}}$ be a sequence of admissible finite-volume meshes of $\Lambda$ in the sense of Definition \ref{defmesh} such that the mesh size $h_m$ tends to $0$ and let $(N_m)_{m\in \mathbb{N}}\subset \mathbb{N}^{\star}$ be a sequence of positive numbers which tends to infinity.
 For a fixed $m\in\mathbb{N}$, let $u^r_{h_m,N_m}$ and $u^l_{h_m,N_m}$ be respectively the right and left in time finite-volume approximations defined by \eqref{eq:notation_wh}, \eqref{eq:def_u0}-\eqref{equationapprox} with $\Tau =\Tau_m$ and $N=N_m$.
-Then $(u^r_{h_m,N_m})_{m\in \mathbb{N}}$ and $(u^l_{h_m,N_m})_{m\in \mathbb{N}}$ converge strongly in $L^2(\Omega;L^2(0,T;L^2(\Lambda)))$ to the variational solution of Problem \eqref{equation} in the sense of Definition~\ref{solution}. \end{teo} \begin{remark} The proof of Theorem \ref{mainresult} will be done as follows: firstly, we will prove in Proposition \ref{addreg u} that the sequences $(u^r_{h_m,N_m})_{m\in \mathbb{N}}$ and $(u^l_{h_m,N_m})_{m\in \mathbb{N}}$ weakly converge in $L^2(\Omega;L^2(0,T;L^2(\Lambda)))$ towards a common limit denoted by $u$.
-Secondly, thanks to Proposition \ref{PTTL} and Proposition \ref{PISL} we will be able on the one hand to identify $u$ as the unique variational solution of Problem \eqref{equation} in the sense of Definition~\ref{solution}, and on the other hand to prove that the convergence finally holds strongly in $L^2(\Omega;L^2(0,T;L^2(\Lambda)))$. \end{remark}
+Then $(u^r_{h_m,N_m})_{m\in \mathbb{N}}$ and $(u^l_{h_m,N_m})_{m\in \mathbb{N}}$ converge strongly in $L^p\left(0,T;L^2(\Omega;L^2(\Lambda))\right)$, for any finite $p\geq 1$, to the variational solution of Problem \eqref{equation} in the sense of Definition~\ref{solution}. \end{teo}